Monomial tropical cones for multicriteria optimization: Computing the nondominated set

 We now switch to minimizing $4\cdot\1 + P\cdot x$ instead of $P\cdot x$ as in \eqref{eq:full-exmp}.
-This translation in the objective space does not change the structure of the problem in any way, but it helps to improve the readability since we can skip many minus signs.
-The translated points in objective space are
+This translation in the outcome space does not change the structure of the problem in any way, but it helps to improve the readability since we can skip many minus signs.
+The translated points in outcome space are

+We now demonstrate how Algorithm~\ref{algo:non-dominated-set} computes the nondominated points.
+For the scalarizations implicitly solved to obtain \textproc{NextNonDominated}, we do not make a particular choice but just consider the function as an oracle.
+This does not simplify the problem but allows us to emphasize on the crucial aspects.